-xvii.
-R&D Community Benefits Plan
+xix.
+Community Benefits Plan

-The R&D Community Benefits Plan must set forth the applicant's approach to ensuring the federal investments advance the following three objectives: (1) DEIA; (2) energy equity; and (3) invest in America's workforce.
+The Community Benefits Plan must set forth the applicant's approach to ensuring the Federal investments advance the following three objectives: (1) DEIA; (2) energy equity; and (3) investing in America's workforce.
 The below sections set forth the content requirements for the Community Benefits Plan, which addresses each of these objectives.
 Applicants must address all three sections.

-The applicant's Community Benefits Plan must include at least one Specific, Measurable, Assignable, Relevant, and Timely (SMART) milestone per budget period to measure progress on the proposed actions.
-The R&D Community Benefits Plan will be evaluated as part of the technical review process.
-EERE will incorporate the Community Benefits Plan into the award and the recipient must implement its Community Benefits Plan when carrying out its project.
-EERE will evaluate the recipient's progress, including as part of the Go/No-Go review process.
+The applicant's Community Benefits Plan must include at least one Specific, Measurable, Attainable, Realistic, and Timely (SMART) milestone per budget period to measure progress on the proposed actions.
+The Community Benefits Plan will be evaluated as part of the technical review process.
+If a project is selected, EERE will incorporate the Community Benefits Plan into the award and the recipient must implement its Community Benefits Plan when carrying out its project.
+EERE will evaluate the recipient's progress throughout the life of the award, including as part of the Go/No-Go review process.

 The plan should be specific to the proposed project and not a restatement of an organization's policies.
-Applicants should describe the future implications or a milestone-based plan for identifying future implications of their research on energy equity, including benefits for the U.S. workforce.
+Applicants should describe the future implications or a milestone-based plan for identifying future implications of their research on energy equity, including, but not limited to, benefits for the U.S. workforce.
 These impacts may be uncertain, occur over a long period of time, and/or have many factors within and outside the specific proposed research.
 Applicants are encouraged to describe the influencing factors and the most likely workforce and energy equity implications of the proposed research if the research is successful.
-While some guidance and example activities are provided in Appendix G, applicants are encouraged to leverage promising practices and develop a plan tailored to their project.
+While some guidance and example activities are provided in Appendix F, applicants are encouraged to leverage promising practices and develop a plan tailored to their project.

-The Community Benefits Plan must not exceed 5 pages.
+The Community Benefits Plan must not exceed five pages.
 It must be submitted in PDF format using the following convention name for the title: "ControlNumber_LeadOrganization_CBP."
 This Plan must address the technical review criterion titled, "Community Benefits Plan."
 See Section V. of the FOA.